A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Implementation in linear time

-Now, every time we use the Move operation in cases 1 and 2a-c we advance a state of a node and in case 2d we create new nodes.
-Therefore, the number of moves is bounded by some constant times the number of nodes that appear in the tree decomposition over the course of the algorithm, which is $2^{O(w)} n$ by the potential function.
-To finish the argument it suffices to prove the correctness of the just described depth-first search implementation.

-\begin{lemma} The above described procedure maintains the invariant that the open nodes form a path from the starting node $h$ to $r$.
-Also, at the end of the procedure all nodes are closed. \end{lemma} \begin{proof} Cases 1 and 2a-c clearly maintain the invariant.
-For 2d, the removed subtree contained $r$ but not $h$ because the bag of $h$ is empty, so the first node on the path from $r$ to $h$ that was not editable is the only node adjacent to the new nodes that is open.
-To see that at the end all nodes are closed note that we also maintain an invariant that if a node $i$ is closed and is in the path from a node $j$ to $h$ then $j$ is also closed. \end{proof}
+We give a detailed description of the data structure in the next subsection.
+Then, in \Cref{subsec:mainalg} we give our algorithm, using the data structure.
+In \Cref{subsec:finegrained} we give a more fine-grained bound for the $2^{\OO(k)}$ factor in the time complexity of the algorithm.

-\subsection{The Data Structure}
+\subsection{The data structure}

-We explain how to implement the data structure.
+We now describe the details of the data structure.
 The data structure is essentially a dynamic programming table on the underlying tree decomposition $T$, directed towards the root node $r$.
-The main ideas are that moving $r$ to an adjacent node $s$ changes the dynamic programming tables of $r$ and $s$ only, and that we do not need to store any extra information on how the solution intersects with the query set because the query set is equal to the root bag.
-We note that all of the $2^{O(w)}$ factors in the running times of the data structure operations are $4^w w^{O(1)}$.
+The main idea of the Move($s$) query is that moving the root $r$ to an adjacent node $s$ changes the dynamic programming tables of only the nodes $r$ and $s$, and therefore only their tables should be recomputed.
+For a split query an essential idea is that while the properties of a split depend on the intersection of the root bag $W$ with the partition $(C_1, C_2, C_3, X)$, the set $W$ does not need to be ``globally specified'' to the dynamic programming because the set $W$ will also correspond to the root node of the dynamic programming.
+The state queries are implemented by tracing the solution backwards in the dynamic programming, and the edit query by removing the old subtree and computing the dynamic programming tables for the new subtree in a bottom-up manner.

+The dynamic programming used will be a quite standard application of dynamic programming on tree decompositions for vertex partitioning problems.
+All of the $2^{\OO(w)}$ factors in the running times of the data structure operations are of form $4^w w^{\OO(1)}$, in particular the exponential factor $4^w$ arising from the number of ways a bag of size at most $w+1$ can intersect a partition $(C_1, C_2, C_3, X)$ of $V(G)$.

-\subsubsection{Stored Information}
+\subsubsection{Stored information}